How to Remove Bloatware from Windows 10 Easily [2026]

 One more thing you can do is clean your Start Menu toolbar.
 Simply right-click on the program that you no longer need, and then click “Unpin from Start.”
 This will put a great relief on your system’s bloatware.

-Also, if you are using an annoying Windows 8 tile Start Menu, immediately until it and easily locate the bloated applications.
+Also, if you are using an annoying Windows 8 tile Start Menu, immediately disable it and easily locate the bloated applications.

 2. Uninstall Bloated Applications